narvar/bigquery-optimization-queries/narvar/adhoc_analysis/dtpl6903_notification_history_bq_latency/DEPLOYMENT_BLOCKER_DISCOVERY.md

 4. Decision meeting: Which option to pursue?

 ### Short-term (This Week - if Option A approved):
-1. **Day 1 (Data Eng):** Create messaging-bq-dedicated project, assign to reservation, grant permissions
+1. **Day 1 (Data Eng):** Create messaging-hub-bq-dedicated project, assign to reservation, grant permissions
 2. **Day 2 (Messaging Team):** Update project_id and table references, deploy to staging, test
 3. **Day 3 (Messaging Team):** Deploy to production with monitoring
 4. **Days 4-5:** Validation and close DTPL-6903